 (2) Try to set the new dry food side by side with your cat’s usual wet food as eventually she may become curious enough to try the dry food.

-(3) Try some tough love.
+(3) If still the cat refuses to eat dry food then try some tough love!
 Make kitty hungry for about 12 hours and she may choose to eat what you give her.
 But do not withhold food for too long because it can lead to health problems.

-(4) Try to wet the kibbles at first but remember not to leave wetted kibbles beyond 20-30 minutes because it is a good medium for bacteria and molds to grow.
+(4) Try to wet the kibbles at first.
+You must remember not to leave wetted kibbles beyond 20-30 minutes because bacteria and molds could grow.
 Always remove leftovers immediately.

 (5) Try to sprinkle food toppers to the dry food to entice the cat to try it.